 We recognise that positive touch is used at Roselyn House School.
 It is an integral part of the job.
 It is essential to provide sensitive and good quality care.
 We believe used in context and with understanding, touch supports positive interactions and is a natural part of appropriate relationships.
 Additional guidance is available in Safer Working Practice for Adults who work with Children and Young People in Education Settings in 2015.

 This may be used to divert a student from a destructive or disruptive action, for example guiding or leading a student by the hand, arm or shoulder with little or no force when there is a level of compliance from the students.

-(c) Physical Control/ Restraint
+Physical Control/ Restraint

 This will involve the use of reasonable force when there is an immediate risk to students, staff or property.
 All such incidents must be recorded using Roselyn House School’s ‘Serious Incident Procedures’ (see attached at the end of this policy).
 All records must be passed on as soon as possible and within 24hours.
 The student’s parents/ carers will be informed of any significant incident as soon as is practicable after the incident.